sarn/ARNRouletteWheelView/README.md

 ## Usage

-Add the <tt>ARNRouletteWheelView</tt> to your <tt>UIViewController</tt>, overwrite the default cell with yout custom <tt>UICollectionViewCell</tt> subclass and optionally tweak the settings like wheel radius, the spacing between items and the size of the items.
+Add the <tt>ARNRouletteWheelView</tt> to your <tt>UIViewController</tt>, overwrite the default cell with your custom <tt>ARNRouletteWheelCell</tt> subclass and optionally tweak the settings like wheel radius, the spacing between items and the size of the items.

+To have a full screen <tt>ARNRouletteWheelView</tt>:
 ```  objective-c
 ARNRouletteWheelView *rouletteWheelView = [[ARNRouletteWheelView alloc] initWithFrame:self.view.frame];
 rouletteWheelView.dataSource = self;